 Look at your belt.
 If your belt has a glazed appearance or is worn, cracked, stretched, or shredded, you must replace your push mower belt.

 Step 10: Scrape the Deck & Check Your Mower Blade

 Flip your mower back on its side or back on its handle to gain access to the bottom of your push mower.
 Secure the handle so your mower doesn’t shift while removing the mower blade and scraping the deck.

 - Remove and sharpen your mower blade, and replace it if necessary.
 To find out more about when you need to replace or sharpen your blades read this guide on changing and sharpening your mower blades.

 - Scrape your mower deck to remove grass clippings and dirt using a deck scraper or metal brush.
 A clogged mower deck will affect your cut quality.
 The moisture in the debris can also prematurely corrode your mower deck.

 Step 11: Check the Safety System

-Check over your mower and replace all damaged, worn or missing parts so your mower is in good operating condition.
-All hardware needs to be in securely in place.
+Check over your mower and replace all damaged, worn, or missing parts so your mower is in good operating condition.
+All hardware needs to be securely in place.